 Being charged with a crime in Pennsylvania is an extensive process and involves a number of legal dealings, including an arraignment, hearing and sentencing.
 To help understand your rights as a person charged with drug manufacturing, you need an attorney.

 The attorneys at ARM Lawyers believe that every person deserves the right the legal representation, and we’ll work hard to make sure that your voice is heard.
-If you need help, have questions about what a drug manufacturing conviction may mean for your future or are in need of other legal resources, call us today at 570-257-4509 to schedule a case consultation.
+If you need help, have questions about what a drug manufacturing conviction may mean for your future or are in need of other legal resources, call us today to schedule a case consultation.